DairyNZ ensures Taranaki has access to targeted and regionally relevant research by funding and supporting research led by Dairy Trust Taranaki (DTT).

-DTT was established in late 2016 to oversee dairy industry research in the region and brings together three existing entities – the incorporated society which operated the Stratford Demonstration Farm; the trust which operated the Waimate West Demonstration Farm; and the Taranaki Agricultural Research Trust which leases a commercial farm and the 110 effective hectare Westpac Taranaki Agricultural Research Station.
-In total the four farms will operate over 408ha and milk 1240 cows.
+DTT was established in late 2016 to oversee dairy industry research in the region and brings together three existing entities – the incorporated society which operated the Stratford Demonstration Farm; the trust which operated the Waimate West Demonstration Farm; and the Taranaki Agricultural Research Trust which leased a commercial farm and the 110-effective hectare Westpac Taranaki Agricultural Research Station (now DTT Gibson).

 The Trust is made up of local dairy farmers, rural professionals and representatives from DairyNZ, Fonterra and local and regional councils.

-Research projects underway in 2017/18
+Research projects underway in 2019

 Like it now does in other regions, DairyNZ funds DTT research priorities and assigns its best scientists to work with the trust to execute and publish research results.
 In that connection Dr Jane Kay fulfils the role of Taranaki regional scientist, and Jake Jarman has recently started with DairyNZ, as a Masters student, in conjunction with Massey University, analysing one of the farm systems projects.

 Four farm-system projects are underway, with funding from the DairyNZ levy, DTT and support from other sponsors.